TiesBos/EquiTrends/README.md

 One should note that rows containing `NA` values are removed from the panel before the testing procedure is performed.

+Please be aware that the equivalence test based on the root mean squared placebo coefficient applies a randomization technique (as described by Dette & Schumann (2024)), leading to a stochastic critical value and minimum equivalence threshold.
+Therefore, the results may vary between different runs of the function.

 ``` r
 # Perform the equivalence test using an equivalence threshold of 1 with periods
 # 1-4 as pre-treatment periods based on the RMS testing procedure: